What are opossums?

 Are opossums dangerous?

 Yes, opossums are considered to be dangerous because of the large variety of diseases that they carry and can transmit.
-Diseases they can carry include: tularemia, leptospirosis, murine typhus, and Rocky Mountain spotted fever.
+According to the CDC, opossums, while rare, do have the ability to carry some diseaseas.

 What are the signs of an opossum infestation?